bankfrick/webapi-docs/source/includes/_instanttransactions.md

 #### Requirements

 - the rule MUST specify at least one webhook URL
-- webhook urls MUST explicitly use the `https://` scheme
+- webhook URLs MUST explicitly use the `https://` scheme
 - the rule MUST specify at least one event type

 #### Event Types